 So, start today.
 Begin planning - and saving - to make your retirement dreams come true.

 Eligibility and Participation

-You are eligible to join the Co-op 401(k) Plan immediately if you are an employee of Central Valley Ag Cooperative provided:
+You are eligible to join the Co-op 401(k) Plan on the first day of the month if you are an employee of Central Valley Ag Cooperative provided: